 The geologic history and composition of New Jersey will make you appreciate what a unique place in the world the Garden State truly is.
 In fact, few other U.S. states of this size exemplify the range of geologic ages and bedrock types found here.
-The state geologic map of New Jersey is “one of the most detailed in the nation”, according to former Department of Environmental Protection Commissioner, Bob Shinn.
-The current map is incredibly detailed, using sophisticated hydrogeological and cartographic equipment…a far cry from the initial map of 1912, when surveyors and geologists gathered painstaking information on foot or on horseback.
-Compared to any other state of its size, like say Delaware, which is made up of mainly sedimentary materials from the late Cretaceous, New Jersey really packs a variety of geologic features, with some globally unique formations.
-In this brief article, I will break down the humble garden state into four geologic “provinces” with their unique characteristics and features.
+The offical state geologic map of New Jersey is “one of the most detailed in the nation”, according to former Department of Environmental Protection Commissioner, Bob Shinn.
+This detailed map is produced using sophisticated hydrogeological and cartographic equipment…a far cry from the initial map of 1912 when surveyors and geologists gathered painstaking information on foot or on horseback.
+Compared to any other state of its size, New Jersey really packs a variety of geologic features and contains some globally unique formations.
+In this brief article I will break down the humble garden state into four geologic “provinces” with their unique characteristics and features.

-Valley and Ridge – the Northernmost region of New Jersey is also the smallest in area.
+The Northernmost region of New Jersey is also the smallest in area.
 This region is the Northernmost tip of the Appalachian Basin, being sandwiched between the Appalachian Mountains to the West in Pennsylvania and the Blue Ridge Mountains to the South.
-Its key and dramatic geologic feature, the Delaware Water Gap, is because Delaware River is in fact older than these mountain ranges and thus has had a very long time to cut a dramatic path into the bedrock.
-Further east, the Valley and Ridge region is built up by sedimentary layers of sandstone, shale, and limestone originating as the sand, mud and lime from seas and floodplains of the Cambrian to Devonian ages, between 500 and 300 million years ago – a prime location for archeologists hunting for dinosaur footprints.
+Its key geologic feature, the dramatic Delaware Water Gap, owes its existence to the ancient Delaware River.
+How old is it?
+The river predates the mountain ranges through which it flows, and thus has had a very long time to cut a dramatic path into the bedrock.
+East of the Delaware, the Valley and Ridge region is built up by sedimentary layers of sandstone, shale, and limestone which originate as the sand, mud, and lime from seas and floodplains of the Cambrian to Devonian ages.
+The rough timeframe of these geologic ages is between 500 and 300 million years ago.
+Thus Valley and Ridge is a prime location for archeologists hunting for dinosaur footprints.
 In the distant past, this mostly flat area was compressed and de-formed in later ages into tilted uneven belts of varying bedrock types.
 Porous and relatively ‘soft’ sedimentary types of material, such as shale and limestone, are not homogeneously distributed but instead form thin belts which are subject to further transformation through other geologic processes.
 Other areas formed by sandstone are erosion resistant – thus the characteristic valleys and ridges were eventually carved out.
 Kittatinny Mountain and Walpack Ridge are formed by sandstone, while Flat Brook and Delaware Valley became eroded, highlighting some gorgeous geologic formations at the Delaware Water Gap.

-The Coastal Plain takes up more than half of New Jersey’s geology and this region’s topography is very different than that of the Northern part of the state.
-The Coastal Plain of New Jersey is overall very flat and reaches as far West as the Delaware River.
+The first thing you will notice from the maps is that Coastal Plain of New Jersey makes up more than half of New Jersey’s geology.
+This region’s topography is very different than that of the Northern part of the state.
+The Coastal Plain is overall very flat and reaches as far West as the Delaware River.
 There are very few hills in this region and they are located at Atlantic Highlands, Telegraph Hill, Mount Holly, and Areny’s Mount.